Structured hiring. It sounds like a good thing, but what, exactly, does it mean?

 Adding structure to the hiring process creates a better experience for everyone involved.
 Candidates feel like they’re going through a purposeful process where their own time and effort is respected.
 Recruiters can oversee the process, keep everyone on track, and better predict when to expect the role to be filled.
 Interviewers know exactly what’s expected of them and how to perform their duties.
 And hiring managers get candidates who meet their criteria and have a much higher chance of success once they begin working.

 Now that you understand the core benefits of the structured hiring approach, it’s time to walk through how to implement it.
-Learn all 6 steps of structured hiring in detail by downloading our brand-new eBook, Structured Hiring 101.
+Learn all 6 steps of structured hiring in detail by downloading our Greenhouse eBook, Structured Hiring 101.

 Get the eBook